Deltares/ra2ce/docs/getting_started/index.rst

 To inspect the result, open the files located in ``static/output_graph/`` using QGIS or load them in Python with ``geopandas``.

-From here, you can explore more examples in the :doc:`examples` section.
+From here, you can explore more examples in the section :ref:`tutorials_index`.